-Ys IX: Monstrum Nox for the West finally arrived earlier this year through the PS4 version well after it debuted in Japan.
-Falcom’s newest mainline Ys game is now also available on PC and Nintendo Switch with a recent patch adding improved visuals on PS5 through backward compatibility.
-With the game being available on so many platforms, I wanted to highlight the strengths and weaknesses of each to help you find the best version for your specific use case by covering the visuals, price, performance, features, options, and more available across PS5, PS4, Nintendo Switch, and PC.
+Ys IX: Monstrum Nox for the West finally arrived back in 2021 through the PS4 version well after it debuted in Japan.
+Falcom’s previous mainline Ys game then hit PC and Nintendo Switch platforms with a post launch patch adding improved visuals on PS5 through backward compatibility.
+It is also on PS5 with a new native release thanks to NIS America.
+With the game being available on so many platforms, I wanted to highlight the strengths and weaknesses of each to help you find the best version for your specific use case by covering the visuals, price, performance, features, options, and more available across PS5, PS4, Nintendo Switch, and PC (including Steam Deck).
 Here’s what you need to know about Ys IX: Monstrum Nox on all platforms.

 Ys IX Monstrum Nox on PS4 and PS4 Pro